Thorium/webchess/README.md

    - These fixes were minimal just to get a game up and running and see if it's worth playing
    - Changed the window.onload to document.onready (using domready.js)
    - Fixed issue with columns collapsing if they contained no pieces
-   - Fixed issue with slow moves (changed single SQL inserts in to a batch insert)

 WebChess 1.0.0rc2 (2010-08-14)
  + minor changes:
    - user interface appearance changes